-Dental caries, as one of the most common oral diseases worldwide, represents a major public health concern which is confirmed by the latest report of Global Burden of Disease [1].

-It is estimated that 2.5 billion people suffer from caries of permanent teeth and more than 530 million children suffer from untreated caries in deciduous dentition [1, 2, 3].
-Initial caries lesions, also known as white spot lesions (WSLs), are the earliest clinical sign of enamel caries.
-The subsurface enamel demineralization increases porosity and changes optical characteristics of enamel.
-Consequently, the initial caries lesion appears as an opaque white spot visibly different from the surrounding sound enamel due to the difference in the retractive indexes (RI) [3, 4].
-In the last decades, the prevalence of WSLs has increased, and some authors considered this increase as a side effect of orthodontic therapy with fixed orthodontic appliances [5, 6].
-If these lesions are not detected in the initial phase and they are not managed properly in this reversible phase, they might progress into irreversible cavitated lesions.
-In addition, WSLs might compromise the esthetics of the anterior teeth [7, 8].
+Dental caries, one of the most common oral diseases worldwide, represents a major public health concern, as confirmed by the latest report on the Global Burden of Disease [1].
+It is estimated that 2.5 billion people suffer from caries in permanent teeth, and more than 530 million children suffer from untreated caries in deciduous dentition [1, 2, 3].
+Initial caries lesions, also known as white spot lesions (WSLs), are the earliest clinical signs of enamel caries.
+Subsurface enamel demineralization increases porosity and changes the optical characteristics of enamel.
+Consequently, the initial caries lesion appears as an opaque white spot, visibly different from the surrounding sound enamel due to differences in the refractive indexes (RI) [3, 4].
+In the last decades, the prevalence of WSLs has increased, and some authors consider this increase a potential side effect of orthodontic therapy with fixed orthodontic appliances [5, 6].
+If these lesions are not detected in the initial phase and are not properly managed in this reversible stage, they might progress into irreversible cavitated lesions.
+Additionally, WSLs might compromise the aesthetics of the anterior teeth [7, 8].
 Contemporary dentistry established several non-invasive approaches in treatment of initial caries lesions to arrest caries lesions at an early stage and to improve its remineralization [9, 10, 11].
 Fluoride-based and bioactive remineralizing agents such as casein phosphopeptide - amorphous calcium phosphate and calcium silicate-based materials are widely used [12-15].
-As a modern, microinvasive approach, infiltration of the WSLs with a low viscosity composite resin, commercially available as ICON (DMG, Hamburg, Germany), has been developed [16].
+As a modern, microinvasive approach, infiltration of the WSLs with a low viscosity composite resin, commercially available as ICON (DMG MORI, Hamburg, Germany), has been developed [16].

 Accessible clinical experience points towards successful masking of whitish enamel discoloration in WSLs when treated with infiltrative resin [17].
 However, there is still need for further examination of its impact on the other features and its effectiveness (such as surface roughness and enamel hardness, shear bond strength, penetration depth) [5].
-In vitro studies with resin infiltration of artificial initial caries lesions are a potential method to achieve this goal.
-There are numerous demineralization protocols for artificial WSLs which differ in the demineralization agents, the pH of the solutions/gels and the required time of the exposure to the demineralizing agent.
-They can contain lactic acid, acetic acid, methyl diphosphonate
+In vitro studies